lewismacnow/ServiceNow-Azure-B2C-IEF/README.md

 # Azure B2C Identity Experience Framework (IEF) Setup Guide

-## Complete Guide for OpenID Connect with Automated XML Generation
+## Guide for OpenID Connect with Automated XML Generation

 ### Overview

-This comprehensive guide simplifies the Azure Active Directory B2C Identity Experience Framework setup process.
-Instead of the traditional 58+ manual tasks, this guide provides an automated approach that reduces manual work by 70-80% while ensuring accuracy and consistency.
+This guide aims to simplify the Azure Active Directory B2C Identity Experience Framework setup process by providing an [automated approach](https://lewismac.com/b2ctool/) that reduces manual work.

+An Azure Active Directory Identity Experience Framework can be used to enable automatic "sign up and sign in" for ServiceNow, when deployed in a B2C tenant it can be used to automatically allow multiple tenants including external customer tenants to authenticate with your ServiceNow instance, reducing user admin burdon.

+The XML generated here automtically claims a users First and Last name, username and e-mail address, which you can then apply it to an OpenID Multi-Provider SSO identity profile and pass the details into an automatic provision data source & transform map.

 ## Table of Contents